Sidney Poitier-exploring the heart of justice through film and stage

 So imagine not knowing what’s on the left side of your body.
 Well, that’s how generous we should be; give (as if) we don’t know what we gave.

-(Obviously, if we take that too literally, we might not manage our money very well, which might limit our ability to be generous; we still need to be financially prudent. )
+(Obviously, if we take that too literally, and waste our money ,we limit our ability to be generous; we still need to be financially prudent. )

 George was a man who had a good life until things started going wrong, so badly that he concluded his life had been a failure and he had never done anything right or good in his entire life.
 He even contemplated suicide.